In this article

 Expense reports allow companies to review the expenditures employees incur on their behalf, verify that they’re accurate and in line with their expense policy, and reimburse team members for these purchases as necessary.

-Who fills out an expense report?
+Who prepares an expense report?

 What’s the difference between an expense report and an invoice?